-If stress (e.g., pressure and heat) is applied to the equilibrium, the system will respond by adjusting to minimize the effects of this stress.
+If stressors like pressure and heat are applied to the equilibrium, the system will respond by adjusting to minimize the effects of the stress.

 For example, if pressure is applied to a system, the dissolution reaction will respond to minimize this stress by reducing the pressure in the system.

 Heat of solution

-Solids and liquids are a result of individual particles being held together by inter-particulate bonds.
+Solids and liquids form as a result of individual particles being held together by inter-particulate bonds.
 To form a solution, energy is required to break the bonds between the particles within the solid or liquid.
-Heat energy is also required to break the bonds in a solvent to insert one of the molecules into solution.
-Hence these processes are endothermic.
+Heat energy is also required to break the bonds in a solvent to insert one of the molecules into the solution.
+Both of these processes are endothermic.
 Heat energy is released when the solute molecules form bonds with the solvent molecules i.e. this process is exothermic.

 Depending on whether more energy is used to break the bonds within the solute and solvent or is released when new bonds are formed between the solute and solvent, the reaction overall can be exothermic or endothermic.

-The total amount of heat energy released or absorbed from the system = sum of heat energy absorbed when bonds are broken – the sum of heat energy released when bonds are formed
+The total amount of heat energy released from or absorbed by the system = sum of heat energy absorbed when bonds are broken – the sum of heat energy released when bonds are formed

 Application of Henry’s Law: Decompression Sickness

 Henry’s Law explains the phenomena of decompression sickness.
-When scuba divers submerge themselves in deep water, the pressure in their body increases.
-This causes the nitrogen in their body to dissolve in their blood.
+When scuba divers submerge themselves in deep water, the pressure of the water increases the pressure in their bodies.
+Nitrogen, a gas in our blood, dissolves under the increased pressure.
 Nitrogen is physiologically inert, so it is not used in tissue metabolism.
-If the scuba diver ascends to the surface too quickly, the sudden drop in pressure decreases the solubility of nitrogen, causing nitrogen bubbles to come out of solution and form painful and potentially fatal gas embolisms.
+If the scuba diver ascends to the surface too quickly, the rapid drop in pressure decreases the solubility of nitrogen, causing nitrogen bubbles to come out of solution.
+The nitrogen bubbles can form painful and potentially fatal gas embolisms.